Jooi025/BrawlStarsBot/README.md

 ****Demo of the bot: https://youtu.be/kp5izpAKA-Y****

 Bluestacks app player is used to emulate brawl stars onto computer.
 Bluestacks default game control is modified.
 Bot works well with tanky brawlers and on maps with little obstacle (wall,bush,fence,etc) and lot of bush.
-One of the recomended map to run the bot on is island invasion, using short/medium range and tanky brawlers such as Frank, Sam, Buster, Pearl, Nita, etc.
+A recomended map to run the bot on is island invasion, using short/medium range and tanky brawlers such as Frank, Sam, Buster, Pearl, Nita, etc.

 ## Requirement
 * [Bluestacks 5](https://www.bluestacks.com/download.html) to run brawl star